Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs

-As~\citet{wu2018moleculenet} claim, appropriate featurizations which contains pertinent information is significant for PDBbind.
-However, an important observation is that deep learning approaches with the full exploitation of 3D geometric information can perform better than conventional methods like DeepDTA and DeepAffinity, which use a set of physicochemical descriptors but ignore 3D structure.
+As~\citet{wu2018moleculenet} claim, appropriate featurization which holds pertinent information is significant for PDBbind.
+However, an important observation in our work is that deep learning approaches with the exploitation of 3D geometric information can perform better than conventional methods like DeepDTA and DeepAffinity which use a set of physicochemical descriptors but ignore 3D structures.

-\section{Ablation Study and Discussion}
+\subsection{Ablation Study and Discussion}

-\paragraph{AFPS vs. FPS.} To have a vivid understanding of the atom sampling algorithm, we conducted a case study on a random crystal (see Figure \ref{downsample}).
-Points selected by FPS are randomized and exclude vital atoms like the heavy metal Nickel (Ni).
-With the adoption of AFPS, sampled points include Ni and Nitrogen (N) besides that they keep remote distances from each other.
-Moreover, FPS integrates too many features of trivial atoms like Hydrogen (H) while misses out key atoms, which will significantly smooth the molecular representations and lead to poor predictions.
-This illustrative example firmly shows the effectiveness of our AFPS to offset disadvantages of the conventional FPS in 3D molecular representation.